 .liga suffix to the glyph name.
 In our case, we can rename our ligature to

-Now hit that circled arrow button again, and lo and behold, we have a
+Now hit the Update button again, and lo and behold, we have a

 liga feature which contains this: